alvarofe/cassle/README.md

 State
 =====
-This project is under development and is possible that a lot of bugs exist in the code.
+This project is under development and is possible that it has a few bugs in the code.